IowaDave/8266-Firmware-for-MakerBit/README.md

 Do not take comfort from occasions when the Wemos module appears to accept a firmware upload without the jumper wire in place.
 You will find it does not do so consistently.
 Thankfully, the jumper wire always does the trick.

-**Run Mode**

-Isolate pin D3 from ground to start the module in Run mode.
-Disconnect the module from power.
-Remove the jumper between ground and the D3 pin.
-Then apply power.
-The module will operate in Run mode.

 Figure 6 illustrates placement of the jumper wire on the Companion Board for starting the 8266 in Flash mode.

 ![Jumper Wire](https://raw.githubusercontent.com/IowaDave/8266-Firmware-for-MakerBit/gh-pages/images/GroundD3.png)